daedaleanai/reqtraq/certdocs/TRAQ-137-SRD.md

 ##### REQ-TRAQ-SWH-001 Requirements Storage

-The RMT SHALL persistently store and retrieve requirements and their change history in the controlled document repository in the form of `.lyx` or `.md` files.
+The RMT SHALL persistently store and retrieve requirements and their change history in the controlled document repository in the form of `.md` files.

 ###### Attributes:
 - Rationale: requirements must be change-controlled.
 We do this in Git repositories.
 The RMT must use this and only this to store the requirements.
 Work done in Git repositories is tracked in a separate PR/ticket system, but all data that needs to be controlled shall be stored with the commits in Git.